Huskyeder/stackato-doc/user/deploy/orgs-spaces.rst

 -------------

 An organization is a top-level group of users, spaces, and domains.
-Only Stackato admins (accounts with global superuser privileges) can manage Organizations.
+Only Stackato admins (accounts with global superuser privileges) can create Organizations.

 Each organization is assigned a :ref:`Quota Definition